-The 2017-18 Roger W. Emmons Memorial Scholarship application is available online.
-Visit the Office of Student Access and Completion’s (OSAC’s) website at www.oregonstudentaid.gov to apply.
-The complete description of the scholarship (code 71) and the scholarship brochure are also online.
+The 2022-2023 Roger W. Emmons Memorial Scholarship application will be available online November 1.
+Visit the Office of Student Access and Completion’s (OSAC) website at www.oregonstudentaid.gov to apply.
+The complete description of the scholarship (code 71), CTE scholarship (code 757), and the scholarship brochure are also online.

 High school graduating seniors do not have to graduate from an Oregon school to qualify.
 The scholarship may be used to attend any accredited school (whether non-profit or for-profit) in the United States.

 CTE Scholarship (code 757): Recognizing the great need for more technical education funding, ORRA’s leadership established a technical scholarship option.
 Many very talented young people may not be on an academic track, but may have a desire for technical training, so this scholarship could be for them.
 There is a preference for those applicants who are seeking training in fields where ORRA members see great needs (drivers, mechanics, welders, etc.), but the CTE scholarship is open to all who qualify (see below).

 About the Emmons Scholarship

 ORRA established the Emmons scholarship in memory of ORRA’s first Executive Director, Roger W. Emmons.
 To date, 107 scholarships have been awarded to deserving students.
 Thanks in large part to the hard work of the Emmons Memorial Scholarship Golf Tournament Committee and those who participate in and contribute to the annual charity golf tournament (now known as the Hall of Fame Tournament), the funds have increased to allow for the academic scholarship to become a four-year renewable award and the CTE scholarship to become a renewable award.
 The applicant pool includes students who may have delayed pursuing higher education (due to military service, volunteering, working directly out of high school, etc.).
 This also allows students who applied for the scholarship immediately after high school to apply again while in college.